Rule 3701-84-31 | General personnel/staffing - adult cardiac catheterization service.

 (3) Have performed, as the primary operator, at least five hundred percutaneous coronary interventions.

-(D) Each provider of a service shall have at least two licensed physicians credentialed to provide cardiac catheterization services on staff who are knowledgeable of the laboratory's protocols and equipment by providing cardiac catheterization services at the hospital.
+(D) Each adult cardiac catheterization service will have at least two licensed physicians credentialed to provide cardiac catheterization services on staff who are knowledgeable of the laboratory's protocols and equipment by providing cardiac catheterization services at the hospital.
 Only physicians appropriately credentialed to provide cardiac catheterization services may be the primary operator of a cardiac catheterization procedure.

-(E) Each provider of a service shall consider the American college of cardiology/American heart association/American college of physicians task force 2013 update of clinical competence statement on coronary artery interventional procedures in assessing clinical competency.
-At a minimum, all physicians who perform cardiac catheterization procedures shall:
+(E) Each adult cardiac catheterization service will consider the American college of cardiology/American heart association/American college of physicians task force 2013 update of clinical competence statement on coronary artery interventional procedures in assessing clinical competency.
+At a minimum, all physicians who perform cardiac catheterization procedures will:

 (1) Have training that includes at least one year dedicated to cardiac catheterization procedures;